Your Safety Partner

 Designated Waiting Area (DWA)

-There is a DWA on every platform in the Subway/RT system.
+There is a DWA on every platform in the subway system.
 You can recognize this waiting area by its prominent lighting and bold DWA sign.
 Each DWA is also equipped with a two-way voice intercom for speaking to the Collector on duty, a CCTV camera for the Collector to see who is using the intercom and a public telephone.
 DWAs are located at the same spot on every subway platform.
-On Scarborough RT platforms, the DWA is located where the Operator’s car stops – that is the first car on the train.
+On Line 3 (Scarborough) platforms, the DWA is located where the Operator’s car stops – that is the first car on the train.